szilard/teach-data-science-msc-analytics-ceu/final_exam/suplearn_outline_notes.md

 how the training/algos work: minimize error metric/loss function on the *train set* in a given class of functions usually in steps/iterations ("learning")

-regularization: add penalty for complexity to the loss function (too avoid overfitting)
+regularization: add penalty for complexity to the loss function (in order to avoid overfitting)

 ##### Training: